gymitoso/machine-learning-udacity/README.md

 # Machine Learning Engineer
 Content for Udacity's Machine Learning Nanodegree Program.
-- Comments in code are in Portuguese
+- Some comments in code are in Portuguese